White House Peace Vigil: History

-Thomas launched the anti-nuclear vigil outside the White House in Lafayette Square, Washington, D.C. on June 3, 1981.
-He was later joined by Concepción Picciotto in August 1981 and Ellen Benjamin in April 1984.
-Over the years various other activists have joined them, including those from the Catholic Worker Movement, Plowshares Movement and Occupy D.C.
-It continued to be staffed by activists during Hurricane Sandy in 2012.
+The vigil was launched by activist William Thomas as an anti-nuclear weapons protest outside the White House in Lafayette Square, Washington, D.C. on June 3, 1981.
+He was later joined by Concepción Picciotto in August 1981 and Ellen Thomas (née Benjamin), who he later wed, in April 1984.
+Over the years various other activists have joined, including those from the Catholic Worker Movement, Plowshares Movement and Occupy D.C.